montoyamoraga/class-randomness/README.md

 It is taught in 4 weeks, one 2-hour class every week.

+Randomness is the lack of pattern and or predictability in patterns.
+Randomness allows us to model real-world events that have a set of possible outcomes but unpredictable results, such as weather, coin-tossing, dice-throwing, and white noise.
+With computers we can model and parameterize different types of randomness and we can apply randomness to art, like it has been done in genres such as [aleatoric music](https://en.wikipedia.org/wiki/Aleatoric_music) and [automatic drawing](https://en.wikipedia.org/wiki/Surrealist_automatism#Automatic_drawing), and by artists like [Lillian Schwartz](https://en.wikipedia.org/wiki/Lillian_Schwartz), [Max Hawkins](https://maxhawkins.me/) and [John Cage](https://en.wikipedia.org/wiki/John_Cage), and featured by institutions such as the [Random Institute](https://en.wikipedia.org/wiki/Random_Institute).

 We will cover math for randomness and probabilities, programming with scripts, programming audio synthesis and manipulation, computer graphics, video manipulation, and web concepts.

-Applicants from diverse backgrounds, with varied skillsets and interests are welcome. =
+Applicants from diverse backgrounds, with varied skillsets and interests are welcome.

 Don't feel discouraged if you know nothing about any of these topics, if you can use a computer you will be able to follow and learn in every class.